MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 <img src="https://imgur.com/ovWMRrl.png" width="25%" />

 This is a book about several famous sports stars and the struggles they had to become successful.
 Most had one person in their corner who helped and encouraged them to get where they wanted to go.
 The athletes include Tiger Woods, Billy Jean King, Babe Ruth, Jackie Robinson, Gabby Douglas and Michael Jordan.
 Did you know that Michael Jordan (marvelous, talented basketball player) was clumsy when he was a boy?
 Or that Babe Ruth, the baseball star was sent to reform school?
 The book included great illustrations of the stars.
+(Lexile 960L) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Kid-Athletes-David-Stabler/9781594748028?ref=grid-view&qid=1665928260307&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1035793246" rel="nofollow">Buy on Orell Füssli</a>